Why this course?

 You’ll also develop an understanding of the hierarchical and structural methods of developing conceptual designs including the effective design of utility systems to reduce energy use.

-This module provides you with an advanced level exposure to the role of management and management systems in safety and loss prevention.
+This class provides you with an advanced level exposure to the role of management and management systems in safety and loss prevention.

 It will involve in-depth analysis of major incidents in recent history: pinpointing the structure of Safety Management Systems, approach to Auditing Safety Management, the role of Human Factors, and the process and concept of safe design.
-This course will also involve developing Site Emergency Plans and Accident Investigation skills, as well as a review of legal structure for the UK.
+It'll also involve developing Site Emergency Plans and Accident Investigation skills, as well as a review of legal structure for the UK.

 This module helps you to understand important concepts and principles in multi-phase processes and their application to chemical engineering.
 The concepts are limited to those involving only incompressible Newtonian fluids with flow through circular pipes and simple mixing in tanks.

 - the concepts of origin and formation of petroleum, and types and quality of refinery feedstock and products

 - various sections of petroleum processing in refineries